El Salvador: Rape victim acquitted of killing her baby | The China Post

 “Thank God, justice was done,” Hernandez told a cheering crowd outside the court building.

-El Salvador has draconian anti-abortion laws, with even stillbirths during a home delivery or terminations due to medical emergencies sometimes leading to 40-year prison sentences for women.
+El Salvador has draconian anti-abortion laws, which include stillbirths during a home delivery or terminations due to medical emergencies even though these emergencies cannot actually be defined as abortions.
+Nevertheless, they sometimes lead to 40-year prison sentences for women.
 The ban is complete and also covers pregnancies due to rape.

 Read more: Violence against women is a universal problem